 Land-based carbon projects

 Human Rights Impact Assessments (HRIAs) are emerging resources that could be used to evaluate risks and impacts on social issues such as access to information, forced migration, and labor conditions.
 HRIAs build on environmental and social impact assessments, and focus on links between policies and human rights to assess potential, current, and future impacts.
 For more information about HRIAs, visit the Human Rights Impact Resource Centre3, and see the International Finance Corporation’s Guide to Human Rights Impact Assessment and Management (Abrahams and Wyss, 2010).

 Good governance underpins almost all of the social issues covered in this section.
 Some of the most serious social issues occur in places where corruption is prevalent; law enforcement is weak; and there is a lack of transparency, access to information, and public participation.

 Factors to consider regarding social impacts

 Logging concessions may have been granted in areas where local and indigenous people claim property rights.
 This is a potential concern in many post-colonial countries.

-Logging operations may be run by the military and proceeds used to finance war-like activities.
+Beware of logging operations that may be run by the military with proceeds used to finance war-like activities.

-The issues above can arise in both natural forests and intensively managed forest plantations.
+Social issues arise in both natural forests and intensively managed forest plantations.

 As in other aspects of sustainable procurement of wood-based products, tracing the production chain back to its beginning will help assess the risk and opportunities associated with social issues.
 In some areas monitoring and verification have important roles to play.